2023 Solar Incentives Guide for Blooming Grove, NY - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
+With the new provisions, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 may be eligible for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The expansion to the program also makes it easier to get credit for energy storage systems, starting in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, get in touch with your local Blooming Grove solar installers.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Blooming Grove solar panel installers.

 State & Local Solar Incentives